AlawadhHassanA/AlawadhHassanA/README.md

 - 👋 Hi, I’m Hassan Alawadh, a fresh graduate Computer Engineer.
-I’m looking for a job.
 - 🔜 I will be uploading my projects and certificates here